aranmariaines/fruits_veggies_prices/README.md

 ### Analysis
 analysis_fruits.ipynb and analysis_vegetables.ipynb read csv with all the fruits and vegetable prices per day and make tables and plots.

+Inflation: To make the prices comparable across the time and isolate them from inflation, the daily price was converted to USD applying the official exchange rate for each day.

 * Icons in plots were downloaded in https://www.freepik.com/flaticon